padawin/site/src/quotes.md

 violating, is deemed natural — a positive expression of patriarchal masculinity.
 </blockquote>

-The will to change, bell hooks

 <hr />

 <blockquote>
 In a loving relationship, abuse is unacceptable.
 You should not have to tolerate any abuse to be loved.
 </blockquote>

-The will to change, bell hooks

 <hr />